DaveEveritt/magic-square/readme.md

 RETURN: true if a magic square candidate

+## 3. Check order

+- use % 2 to check if order is odd or even
+- /2 % 2 to check if odd-even (6, 10, 14..)

+RETURN: odd, even or odd-even

-## 3. Prepare to check the magic properties
+## 4. Prepare to check the magic properties

 - Split the array into n-length sub-arrays?
 - OR